geometalab/osmaxx/docker-helper-images/gdal-docker/README.md

+# gdal with FileGDB Support

+Only use this to build the docker image with fileGDB support.
+Since we disabled this feature, this isn't updated anymore.

 The version downloaded apparently doesn't yield the correct version when using releases, therefore a change in `gdal/docker/ubuntu-full/bh-gdal.sh` might be needed:

 ```bash
 # ...